Skip to main content

 Peppermint bath bombs

 These fragrant bath bombs make another handmade and inexpensive holiday gift your teen can give to friends or teachers.
-These are the ingredients to mix up holiday peppermint bath bombs.
+These ingredients mix up peppermint bath bombs to soak away the holiday stress.

 • 1 cup of baking soda